Current Programs

 the Commons

-In Situ Polyculture Commons is a small, private art residency campus with rustic but comfortable accommodations.
+Our Commons is a small, private art residency campus with rustic but comfortable accommodations.
 We have two yurts and a small community kitchen for self catering, as well as ample space for tenting.
 We are close enough to the villages of Rockingham, VT for access to guesthouses and inns (Saxtons River, Bellows Falls, & Chester, VT).

 A 2,000 square foot barn on the Hartley Hill property underwent extensive renovation and revitalization in 2023, to provide comfortable, shared and private work spaces for the resident founders, local artists, and visiting artist residents.
 Links to both Accessibility info and Facilities info are below.

-The studio barn and surrounding environs lend themselves well to; visual art, music, writing, poetry, dance, collaborative work, land-based work, research, reflection, ephemeral practices, small workshops and educational retreats.
+The studio barn and surrounding environs lend themselves well to; visual art, music, writing, poetry, dance, collaborative work, land-based work, research, reflection, ephemeral practices, magic, small workshops and educational retreats.
 We do have some material and media restrictions based on our ecological impact philosophy, and the studio’s ability to accommodate them, but we aim to be able to serve as many types of creative expression as we can!

 Types of Programming at In Situ